Betashares Kids Accounts (Is it the right way to Invest For Your Kids?)

 • How you might actually use it in real life

-Betashares Kids Accounts are a solid option for long-term investing, but the fee structure can be expensive for balances under $10,000.
-If you’re starting small or contributing irregularly, make sure you understand the monthly portfolio fees before you open an account.
+Betashares Kids Accounts are a solid option for long-term investing on behalf of your children.
+There are options to start small, contribute automatically, regularly or irregularly among a large variety of investment options.
 This article explains the benefits and the potential cost traps so you can decide what fits your situation.

 This is general info only, not financial advice.
 Talk to a professional before acting on anything here, especially around tax.